Arrhenatherum elatius

-Arrhenatherum elatius, with the common names bulbous oat grass, false oat-grass, tall oat-grass, tall meadow oat, onion couch and tuber oat-grass, is a species of perennial grass, native to Europe, western Asia, and northern Africa.

-This bunchgrass is often used as an ornamental grass and is sometimes marketed as "cat grass".
+Arrhenatherum elatius is a species of flowering plant in the grass family Poaceae, commonly known as false oat-grass, and also bulbous oat grass (subsp. bulbosum), tall oat-grass, tall meadow oat, onion couch and tuber oat-grass.
+It is native throughout Europe (including Iceland), and also western and southwestern Asia (south to Jordan and Iran), and northwestern Africa (Morocco to Tunisia).
+This tufted grass is sometimes used as an ornamental grass and is sometimes marketed as "cat grass".

-It is native to Europe but can be found elsewhere as an introduced species.
+Outside of its native range it can be found elsewhere as an introduced species.
 It is found especially in prairies, at the side of roads and in uncultivated fields.
 The bulbous subspecies can be a weed of arable land.
 It is palatable grass for livestock and is used both as forage (pasture) and fodder (hay and silage).